If you love pumpkin fall flavors, these easy gluten free pumpkin cookies will be the cookie recipe you want to make again and again!

 Things You Need To Make This Recipe:

-- My favorite gluten-free flour blend.
+- This gluten free flour blend.
 (Don’t forget if your blend doesn’t contain xanthan gum to add 1 teaspoon!)

 - A cookie scoop.